setrar/dsp/RU/README.md

 2. **Key Drivers**: The proliferation of smartphones, high-speed internet connectivity, and the rising need for advanced network infrastructure are major factors contributing to the growth of the Remote Radio Unit (RRU) market.
 As mobile data traffic increases and internet coverage requirements expand, service providers are compelled to install more high-capacity stations [(Coherent Insights)](https://www.coherentmarketinsights.com/market-insight/remote-radio-unit-market-3729)【17†source】.

 3. **Regional Insights**: The Asia-Pacific region is leading in market share due to the presence of major industry players and rapid technological advancements.
-North America also holds a significant share, driven by a strong technology landscape and numerous prominent market players【19†source】【17†source】.
+North America also holds a significant share, driven by a strong technology landscape and numerous prominent market players [(Virtue Market Research)](https://virtuemarketresearch.com/report/o-ran-market)【19†source】[(Coherent Insights)](https://www.coherentmarketinsights.com/market-insight/remote-radio-unit-market-3729)【17†source】.

 4. **Technological Advancements**: Key trends include the adoption of technologies like Massive MIMO and Beamforming, advancements in antenna design, and the integration of AI and machine learning in 5G Radio Units.
 These innovations aim to enhance network performance, capacity, and efficiency【18†source】.